Yaashia-G/Yaashia-G.github.io/_publications/Hypersampled_Mpc.md

 sequence to the system. .
-Although MPC is widely used due to its stability, feasibility, and robustness properties (cite) , its widespread adoption is hindered by the fact that solving the optimal control problem in real time can be challenging
+Although MPC is widely used due to its stability, feasibility, and robustness properties (cite) , its widespread adoption is hindered by the fact that solving the optimal control problem in real time can be challenging.
+So we analyse the Hypersampled Model Predictive Control (HMPC) scheme, which is more efficient.

 ## Introduction
 Consider the continuous time system $$ \dot x = f(x,u)$$.
 The aim is to derive an optimal control law by solving the Optimal Control Problem (OCP), {% cite HMPC %} Equation 3.
 This can prove to be _problematic_, since this is an infinite dimensional problem.
 So, usual methods of finding a control law is to discretise the system.
 This